 For each of the Foundation's contracts, the timing of revenue recognition, billings, and cash collections may result in a net contract asset or liability at the end of each reporting period.
 Contract assets consist of unbilled receivables, and contract liabilities consist of advance payments from customers and billings in excess of revenue recognized.
-The Foundation had no contract assets at December 31, 2023 or 2022 and no contract liabilities at December 31, 2023.
-Contract liabilities totaled \$130,500 at December 31, 2022.
+The Foundation had no contract assets and \$85,000 in contract liabilities at December 31, 2024.
+The Foundation had no contract assets or contract liabilities at December 31, 2023.